annegautham/annegautham.github.io/portfolio/knocklock.md

 <br>

 ![](/assets/images/portfolio/knocklockV1F.jpg)
-<div class="caption">2nd prototype (sorry, terrible image).
+<div class="caption">2nd prototype (sorry about the terrible image).
 Powered by 9V battery (lasts ~4 months), but wasn't counting on it, so I added a redundancy screwdriver ratcheting system so I could use room key.
 Had to calibrate sound sensor sensitivity manually based on sound from other side of door so that it wasn't sensitive to voices or other shenanigans.</div>

 <br>